hw-yang/hw-yang.github.io/_pages/about.md

 # Publications
 ## Published

+**Yang, H.A.**, Martí, L., Baer, C., Granera, A., Palmeri, H., Kidd, C. 2024.
+Emergence of certainty representations for guiding concept learning.
+In *Proceedings of the 46th Annual Meeting of the Cognitive Science Society*.

+**Yang, H.A.**, Thompson, B., Kidd, C. 2024.
+Children Spontaneously Discover Efficient Sorting Algorithms in a Seriation Task.
+In *Proceedings of the 46th Annual Meeting of the Cognitive Science Society*.

 **Yang, H.A.**, Piantadosi, S., Kidd, C. 2023.
 [Children’s Estimation of Peripheral Information Drives Improvements in Approximate Number Sense](https://escholarship.org/uc/item/783678kv).
 In *Proceedings of the 45th Annual Meeting of the Cognitive Science Society*.

 Ji, C., Shen, H., Xiong, Z., Chen, F., Zhang, M., **Yang, H**.
 2023.
 [Prototypical Model with Novel Information‑theoretic Loss Function for Generalized Zero Shot Learning](https://arxiv.org/abs/2112.03134).
 In *The 15th Asian Conference on Machine Learning*.

 ## In Review

-**Yang, H.A.**, Martí, L., Baer, C., Granera, A., Palmeri, H., Kidd, C. Emergence of certainty representations for guiding concept learning.

-**Yang, H.A.**, Thompson, B., Kidd, C. Children Spontaneously Discover Efficient Sorting Algorithms in a Seriation Task.

 Ji, C., Gong, D., **Yang, H.A**.
 Deep Deterministic Neural Network with Hierarchical Gaussian Mixture Model for Uncertainty Quantification.